aws-samples/virtual-immersion-week-labs/asa-prep-aurora/README.md

         - Instance type: t2.micro (1 GiB RAM + 1 vCPU)
         - Platform: Amazon Linux
     - Click on `Create environment` to create a new Cloud9 environment
-- 5.3.
+- 4.3.
 Locate and expand terminal window located at the bottom of the screen
-- 5.4.
+- 4.4.
 Connect to your instance by typing the following commands, one by one.
 Make sure you replace the `{clusterEndpoint}` place holder with the value of the cluster endpoint created in the preceding steps:
 ```
 export DBUSER=masteruser
 export DBPASS=AsaPrep-Wave1-2020
 export ENDPOINT={clusterEndpoint}
 mysql -h$ENDPOINT -u$DBUSER -p"$DBPASS" -e"SELECT @@aurora_version;"
 ```

+## 5. Configure the security group

+- 5.1 In the RDS console. select the radio button next to `auroralab-mysql-cluster` and click the `Modify` button
+- 5.2.
+Under **Network & Security** choose remove the default security group and replace it with `myAurora-security-group`
+- 5.3.
+Try connecting again by running the commands in step `4.4`